LSSTDESC/DataManagementWorkbook/editing.md

 github web interface but clicking on the file and choosing the "Edit" button.
 As explained in the [Github Pages](https://help.github.com/categories/20/articles) documentation the code is periodically rebuilt into a website.
-There may be a delay of up to several minutes for this to happen.
+This usually happens quickly but, if you are making many changes in a short time period, there is often a delay of up to several minutes for this to happen.
 You can however immediately see the rendered markdown layout through the web interface for the files if you so wish.

 So, in short: to edit this web site switch to the gh-pages branch edit the appropriate files there and commit them back to the repository.